Rotary Hands On Project

 So far we have fitted and trained recipients to receive over 1500 hands in Cambodia, Sri Lanka and Laos, with a trip to Kenya in February 2019.

-We also welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.
+We welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.